Japan Fast Facts

 December 1, 2017 - Abe announces that Emperor Akihito will stand down on April 30, 2019.
 Crown Prince Naruhito, who has already assumed some of his father's duties, will take on the role on May 1, 2019, becoming the 126th Emperor to ascend to Japan's Chrysanthemum Throne.

-July 2018 - 220 people are killed and 10 missing after heavy rain causes flooding and landslides throughout southwest Japan (source: Japan's Fire and Disaster Management Agency).
+July 2018 - At least 220 people are killed when heavy rain causes flooding and landslides throughout southwest Japan (source: Japan's Fire and Disaster Management Agency).
 It is one of the deadliest natural disasters to hit the country since the 2011 earthquake and tsunami.